DestinationHome/Destination-Home-Online/README.md

 # Disclaimers:

 Despite the lengthy development of the Destination Home project, there will unfortunately still be some missing services & functions at or after release.
 These missing features will be documented in this thread.
 However, as time progresses such services *may* come back to Home once the necessary backend implementations have been created for our production servers.

-In regards to minigames, unfortunately for certain scenes, not all minigames will work as it requires some extra attention/time for the Destination Home team to get such services up and running in a stable environment.
-For our beta launch, I've created a straightforward [compatibility list](https://github.com/DestinationHome/Destination-Home-Online/blob/1073c10863923ae1218968f9e7c5903172e9c0ed/PlayStationHome_Minigame_Compatibility_List/PlayStationHome_Minigame_Compatibility_List_Beta.csv) that documents which minigames fully work or not in alphabetical order (A-Z).

 # Important terminologies: